connordennison/connordennison/README.md

 - C#
 - Arduino

-You can reach me on Discord at cnnd#5555 or on Twitter @cnnrde.
+You can reach me on Discord @cnnd#5555 or on Twitter @cnnrde.